 Particularly in Summer these are great spots to soak up some atmosphere and are close to sights that are usually on the 'must see' list.

 Slightly off the beaten track, I found the catacombs very interesting.
-They're a little harder to find and aren't very well advertised, but certainly interesting and it gives some history as well. over 5 years ago
+They're a little harder to find and aren't very well advertised, but certainly interesting and it gives some history as well. almost 6 years ago

 Paris is a wonderful city for just walking around and catching the atmosphere.
 On every street there is a bar or cafe that you can sit at and watch the world go by.
 Down by the Seine there are gardens and seating available.

-I picked a different area each day and just walked/rode the bus or metro until I felt I had done and then moved on. over 5 years ago
+I picked a different area each day and just walked/rode the bus or metro until I felt I had done and then moved on. almost 6 years ago